-The sent and received files are excellent for tracking alarm activity.
-They can be read by removing the SD card from the Celbot and plugging it into a computer with an SD card slot and read with most any editor.
+The Message log file is an excellent way to track alarm activity.
+It can be read by removing the SD card from the Celbot and plugging it into a computer with an SD card slot.
+It can be read with most any editor.